Jahangir Hajiyev: Career

 Hajiyev worked in the Ministry of Foreign Economic Relations of Azerbaijan from 1993 to 1995.

 He joined the International Bank of Azerbaijan in 1995.
-In an interview with the Azerbaijan Press Agency (APA) Hajiyev noted that the optimal number of banks in Azerbaijan must be 20 and said "I always supported market regulation.
+In an interview with the Azerbaijan Press Agency (APA) Hajiyev noted that the optimal number of banks in Azerbaijan must be 20 and said "I['ve] always supported market regulation.
 The banks that want to increase authorized capital will do that, because this is important for banks which need high positions".

-Under Hajiyev's stewardship, IBA grew at unprecedented speeds, especially in the Caucasus area of Central Asia.
+Under Hajiyev's stewardship, IBA grew at an unprecedented speed, especially in the Caucasus area of Central Asia.
 IBA became a founder of the Baku Interbank Currency Exchange, Baku Stock Exchange, AzeriCard processing center, International Insurance Company, the Joint Leasing Company, and was the first bank to have established its presence outside the country, in Moscow and Georgia.
 The bank also opened representation offices in London, Frankfurt, Luxemburg, New York, and Dubai.
-These successes led to CISTRAN Finance declaring IBA to be one of the 1,000 most stable banks in the world in 2013.
+These successes led to CISTRAN Finance declaring IBA one of the 1,000 most stable banks in the world in 2013.